Lamprey River

 The Lamprey River is a 50.2 mi river in southeastern New Hampshire, the United States.
-It rises in Meadow Lake in Northwood, and flows south, then generally east through Raymond, Epping, Lee, Durham and finally Newmarket.
+It rises in Meadow Lake in Northwood, and flows south through Deerfield, then generally east through Raymond, Epping, Lee, Durham and finally Newmarket.
 Here, it meets Great Bay, a tidal inlet of the Atlantic Ocean, to which it is connected by a tidal estuary, the Piscataqua River.
 The river from the Bunker Pond Dam in Epping to the confluence with the Piscassic River is part of the designated National Wild and Scenic River System.

 History

 Segments of the river are rich in history.
 Saw- and gristmills which operated by water power were common along the river.
 The Wiswall Falls Mills Site in Durham is on the National Register of Historic Places.
 Originally a sawmill, the site was used subsequently to make knives, nuts and bolts, pitchforks, carriages, matches and wallpaper.
 Sites such as Wadleigh Falls show the remnants of old mills and the rich river culture that used to be.
 Located in Lee, the falls is the remains of a dam created to power a mill which fed a 150 acre mill pond at one point.